wr1/b3p/docs/index.md

 3. Check out the [Input File Format](use/inputfile.md) to create blade definitions.
 4. Run example workflows as described in [Examples](examples/blade_test.md).

-## Contributing

-Contributions are welcome!
-See the [Contributing Guide](contributing.md) for details on setting up a development environment, coding standards, and submitting pull requests.

 ## Support